ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 ## Synchronization and data transfers

-Currently, OCANNL expects backends to implement a _length-1 queue_ scheduling mechanism.
+Currently, OCANNL expects backends to implement a FIFO queue scheduling mechanism.
 The scheduling does not express dependencies between tensors.
-Only the main domain is allowed to interact with devices, in a single-threaded way.
-(Other domains are used by CPU backends.)
-These are the possible states of a host-device interaction:
+Only the main domain is allowed to interact with devices (queues with single producer -- host, single consumer -- virtual device).

-- The device is waiting for work, `Backend.is_idle device = true`. `Backend.await device` blocks till we get to this state.
-If the host schedules work: scheduling puts the task in the device's queue, the host continues without blocking, the device empties the queue and starts the work.
-- The device is doing work, the queue is empty, `Backend.is_booked device = false`. `Backend.acknowledge device` blocks till we get to this state (or the idle state).
-If the host schedules work: scheduling puts the task in the device's queue, the host continues without blocking, the device's queue becomes non-empty.
-- The device is doing work, the queue is not empty, `Backend.is_booked device = true`.
-If the host schedules work: scheduling blocks -- waits to be notified by the device.
-Once the device finishes the work it's been doing, it picks the previous task from the device's queue, the host puts its task in the queue and continues, the device's queue ends up again non-empty.

-Since this is significantly simpler than what other frameworks do, it might evolve in the future, but let's see how far it gets us.
+Since this is significantly simpler than what other frameworks do, it might evolve in the future.
 (In particular, scheduling in `tinygrad` expresses tensor graph dependencies with arbitrary queueing.)
+A natural next step would be to add "acknowledge" events that indirectly keep track of (and signal) which tasks a device has already executed.

-Routines take two layers to execute: scheduling a routine captures the state of its static indexing bindings and returns its task, running the task for a device blocks until the task can be put on the device's queue.
-Besides routines, calling `from_host`, `to_host`, `device_to_device` from a backend blocks to put the corresponding tasks on the device's queue.
+Scheduling a routine has two steps: the first step (invoking `schedule`) captures the state of the routine's static indexing bindings and returns its task, then, running the task for a device puts the task on the device's queue.
+Usually these steps are performed together.
+Besides routines, calling `from_host`, `to_host`, `device_to_device` from a backend puts the corresponding tasks on the device's queue.
 Implementations of `No_device_backend` and `Simple_backend` (i.e. CPU backends) should run the tasks by executing them directly.

 ### Data transfers